John-Land/news-category/.ipynb_checkpoints/README-checkpoint.md

 | --------------------------------------------------------------- | -------------------- |
 | Model 4: Pre-trained word embeddings (BERT) + RNN (GRU) layers  | 0.667                |

-The model selected with the best Validation performance was the Model 4 (Pre-trained word embeddings (BERT) + RNN (GRU) layers), with an test set accuracy of 66.7%. <br>
+The model selected with the best Validation performance was the Model 4 (Pre-trained word embeddings (BERT) + RNN (GRU) layers), with a test set accuracy of 66.7%. <br>

 ## Appendix